SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSLDoubleDispatch/DSLDoubleDispatch.md

 ### The first implementation

-The first solution is to explicitly type check the argument to decide what to do.
+The first solution is to explicitly type-check the argument to decide what to do.

 ```
 DieHandle >> + aDieOrADieHandle